priyankasinghbais/roleintel/README.md

  # RoleIntel

-RoleIntel is a prototype built during a vibe-coding workshop led by Ankit Shukla (HelloPM).
+RoleIntel is a prototype built during a vibe-coding masterclass led by Ankit Shukla (HelloPM).

 The goal was to explore how quickly an idea can move from concept to working prototype using AI tools.